therealnicoroshi/modlist/README.md

 ## 7. Optional files I will offer support for if added to the list

-There are Free to download BDOR armor mods that were included in v.1.2.3 that were problematic for installation through Wabbajack so were removed in v.1.2.4

 ### *These files are completely FREE, optional, and NOT required for the list to run.*

 They can be added manually through MO2 if you choose to do so and can be found on the Discord in: